AdoptOpenJDK.net started in 2017 following years of discussions about

 OpenJDK source across multiple platforms.

-Java ecosystem and also provides infrastructure as code,
+binaries for the Java ecosystem and also provides

-and a Build farm for builders of OpenJDK, on any platform.
+and a Build farm for builders of OpenJDK and Eclipse OpenJ9

 Provide a reliable source of OpenJDK binaries for all platforms, for the long term future!

 Enable R&D by OpenJDK developers, academics and researchers.